NeikiDev/VirusTotalCustomization/README.md

 to access the kaspersky opentip data over an proxy to disable the "cors" error.
 It doesnt store any user data or anything! made with "cors-anywhere".
 (Hosted on amazon aws ec2 server)

+### Script community bug

+Script doesnt work if you are on the community work or click on a virustotal link that ends on `/community`. to fix that go to any other tab and reload the page!

 ## Contact

 Any requests please to [Twitter - Neiki](https://twitter.com/neiki__) or Discord **neiki6000** - (neiki#4405)